 You need a permit to hike in Ice House Canyon.
 There is a self-service box at the Ice House Canyon Trailhead.
 Open the box and grab a permit.
-I’ve been lucky and found pens inside the box when I have hiked here.
+I’ve been lucky and found pens inside the box when I hiked here.
 The permit asks for general information such as name, address, where you’re hiking to, where you’re exiting, and how many people are in your group.
-After you fill out the permit tear off the white copy and put it in the side of the box and keep the yellow copy with you.
+After you fill out the permit tear off the white copy and put it on the side of the box and keep the yellow copy with you.
 Dogs are allowed on these trails as long as they are leashed.

 Ice House Canyon Trailhead

 Ice House Canyon Trailhead is the starting point for many popular hikes.
 Some of the most popular are Cucamonga Peak, Ontario Peak, Big Horn Peak, The 3 T’s, and the Chapman Trail to Cedar Glen Camp.
 Overnight camping is allowed in the area, however, you need to fill out a permit and no fires are allowed.